AIpaca-Inc/inference_doc/source/includes/_startFirstInferenceJob.md

 | csv       | curl -X POST {{api url}} -F file=@'path/to/csv/file'                                                     |
 | others    | curl -X POST {{api url}} -F file=@'path/to/zip/file'                                                     |

-You may have observed some patterns from the syntax lookup table above:
+You may have observed some patterns from the syntax lookup table above.
+The rules are summarized as follows:

-- If the file type is `json` or `txt`, you could use `-d` flag to post the string data directly.
+- If the file type is `JSON` or `TXT`, you can use the `-d` flag to post the string data directly.
-- If the file type is one of `json`, `txt`, or `csv`, you could use `-F` flag to post the data file by path.
+- If the file type is either `JSON`, `TXT`, or `CSV`, you can use the `-F` flag to post the data file, specified by its path.
-- If the file type is not one of `json`, `txt`, or `csv`, you could zip the entire `data` folder then post the data file by the zip path.
+- If the file type is something other than `JSON`, `TXT`, or `CSV`, then you have the option of using `ZIP` to archive the entire data folder and post it using its path.

-**The posted data will replace everything in the `data` folder.
-Therefore, your posted data should have the same format as whatever you had in the `data` folder initially.**
+**Important!** The posted data will replace everything in the `data` folder.
+Therefore, the data that you post should have the same format as what was originally there.

-_Tips_: if your inference time is over one minute, it is recommended to either reduce the data size or increase the `--keepalive-time` value when using `curl`.
+_Tips_: If your inference time is more than one minute, we recommend either reducing the data size or increasing the `--keepalive-time` value when using `curl`.

 ## Step 6: Limit API Access to Specific Clients (Optional)

-As the API owner, you probably don't receive overwhelming API requests from everywhere.
-To avoid this trouble, you could give every client a unique client id, which is going to be used in API endpoints (as the showing syntax in step 4).
-If no client id is added, this inference job would become public.
+As the API owner, you have the option of restricting access to specific clients by assigning them a unique ID.
+This mitigates the risk of receiving an overwhelming number of API requests from different clients.
+The client ID is included with API endpoints, as shown in step 4.
+If no client ID is added, this inference job will be public.

 ```python
 from aibro.inference import Inference